paulSpades/justReload/README.md

 ## Tests

 Client - Works on Firefox and Chromium browsers.

 Servers - Only tested on the PHP dev server, but it should work with any server.

-Probably crashes when you have other JS erros.
+Very probably crashes when you have other JS errors.

 ## How it works